 And, voila!
 It’s ready to serve, warm from the oven.
-Make this tonight.
+Make this with your leftover turkey (it works well with chicken too!).
 You’re going to love it.

 Want to save this recipe?
 Pin it!

-- 12 ounces gluten free spaghettii, cook according to package directions
+- 12 ounces gluten free spaghetti cook according to package directions

 - 2 cups gluten free chicken broth